SystemsApproach/5G/intro.rst

 -----------------------------

-As of 3G, the generational designation corresponds to a standard defined by the 3GPP (3rd Generation Partnership Project).
+As of 3G, the generational designation corresponds to a standard defined by the *3rd Generation Partnership Project (3GPP)*.
 Even though its name has “3G” in it, the 3GPP continues to define the standards for 4G and 5G, each of which corresponds to a sequence of releases of the standard.
-Release 15 is considered the demarcation point between 4G and 5G, with Release 16 expected by the end of 2019.
+Release 15 is considered the demarcation point between 4G and 5G, with Release 17 scheduled for 2021.
 Complicating the terminology, 4G was on a multi-release evolutionary path referred to as *Long Term Evolution (LTE)*.
 5G is on a similar evolutionary path, with several expected releases over its lifetime.